 All that spray painting and paint distressing was worth it.
 The pulls are perfect for the new paint look.

-I pulled out the 3 cloth lined pieces from the silverware drawer and wrapped the adhesive vinyl paper around them.
+I pulled out the three cloth-lined pieces from the silverware drawer and wrapped the adhesive vinyl paper around them.

 And that was it.
 See why I smile when I look at the buffet now.
 It's even prettier in person.
 Wish you guys could see it.

 The rounded front on these old buffets is not something you find in new furniture.
-I think this is my favorite style buffet and I’ve painted a bunch of them.
+I think this is my favorite style of buffet, and I’ve painted many of them.
 This buffet here had very curved drawers and a different paint look....Weathered Gray Sideboard: Coastal Or Nantucket style?